event-storm/event-storm/README.md

   ```

   **Functional publish**.
   Updating the store may require to have the store's previous state.
-For that purpose you can use the following
+For that purpose you can use the following:
   ```js
   import { createStore } from 'event-storm';